-Blooom’s free analysis gives users an idea of how Blooom can help them lower investing fees to pique their interest in the paid turnkey solution.
+Blooom’s free portfolio analysis gives users an idea of how Blooom can help them lower investing fees to pique their interest in the paid turnkey solution.
 It’s a one-time service provided at no cost to the customer and includes:

 - Investment Fee Analysis.
 After you’ve created a Blooom account, answered some questions about your time horizon and risk tolerance, and securely linked your retirement plan, Blooom goes to work analyzing the contents of your portfolio.
-This analysis includes a detailed comparison of the fees charged by your current investments against fees charged by other plan options not presently held in your portfolio.
+This analysis includes a detailed comparison of the fees charged by your current retirement investments against fees charged by other investment options not presently held in your portfolio.

 - Mutual Fund and ETF Analysis.
 Blooom also analyzes your retirement portfolio’s component funds, determining whether your portfolio is weighted in line with your stated retirement goals, expected retirement age, and investing style.
 Like the investment fee analysis, this part of the process is largely automated — it’s not clear that a human ever personally reviews your portfolio.

 - Recommendations.
 After thoroughly reviewing your investment portfolio and its component sector and index funds, Blooom’s algorithms recommend an ideal stock-to-bond ratio to achieve your investing goals.
 The ratio depends in large part on your age and risk tolerance.
 The younger and more tolerant of risk you are, the greater your portfolio’s share of stocks will be.

 Bloom offers three paid plan options to investors who’d like to continue using its services: